“How can I know if an online store is legit before ordering?”

 How to Check If a Website or Online Store Is Legit?

 Despite their many variations, these websites tend to share some common traits.
-From checking for copycats to quality of customer service, follow these steps before you even think about paying for something online:
+From checking for copycats to the quality of customer service, follow these steps before you even think about paying for something online: